capejs/capejs/content/collection_agents.md

 But, they lack Ajax functionalities so that you have to implement them on your own.

-Generally speaking, it is preferable that you adopt collection agents if the server provides a set of RESTful APIs.
+Generally speaking, you will prefer collection agents to data stores, if the server provides a set of RESTful APIs.

+Note that the collection agents are introduced with the Cape.JS version 1.2.

 <a class="anchor" id="setting-up"></a>
 ### Setting up